First Death in Winter

 New snow’s made our yard a white slate,

-a Winter tale written out in shorthand.
+Winter written out

-Where deft paws notarized
+Here, deft paws notarized

-a path to the trees, our weighted bouquet
+a path to the trees,

-of New Year’s balloons
+our weighted bouquet of New Year’s balloons

 wind-dragged across.
-I turn my attention

-back to the table where
+I turn my attention back to the table

-you sometimes sat.
+where you sometimes sat.

 Week-old white tulips sag in the vase.

-When I carry them to the sink
+I carry them to the sink

-the spent petals fall to the floor
+falling to the floor

-like an unbroken line of footprints.
+in an unbroken line of snow prints.

 Solstice Literary Magazine April 2013